sequelize/sequelize/docs/manual/other-topics/dialect-specific-things.md

 ### MariaDB

-The underlying connector library used by Sequelize for MariaDB is the [mariadb](https://www.npmjs.com/package/mariadb) npm package.
+The underlying connector library used by Sequelize for MariaDB is the [mariadb](https://www.npmjs.com/package/mariadb) package.

 You can provide custom options to it using the `dialectOptions` in the Sequelize constructor: